UniversalDependencies/docs/_u-feat/Aspect.md

 ### <a name="Hab">`Hab`</a>: habitual aspect

-The action takes place habitually (daily, weekly, annually etc) or is a usual occurence.
+The action takes place habitually (daily, weekly, annually etc) or is a usual occurrence.

 #### Examples